Bounds on saddle connections for flat spheres: Abstract

 \section{Abstract}

 We consider a flat metric with conical singularities on the sphere.
-Assuming no partial sum of angle defects is equal to $2\pi$, we draw on the geometry of immersed disks to obtain an explicit upper bound on the number of saddle connections with at most $k$ self-intersections.
-We also deduce a bound on their lengths for a surface with a normalized area.
+Under the assumption that no partial sum of angle defects is equal to $2\pi$, we draw on the geometry of immersed disks to obtain an explicit upper bound on the number of saddle connections with at most $k$ self-intersections.
+Additionally, we establish an upper bound on their lengths for a surface with a normalized area.
+Finally, we apply these bounds to the counting of singular trajectories in irrational polygonal billiards.